 Pediatric & Adolescent Gynecology

-Overview: The Department of Obstetrics and Gynecology at the University of Michigan is offering a two year clinical/research fellowship in Pediatric and Adolescent Gynecology.
+Overview: The Department of Obstetrics and Gynecology at the University of Michigan is offering a one -two year clinical/research fellowship in Pediatric and Adolescent Gynecology.
 The comprehensive goal of this Pediatric and Adolescent Gynecology fellowship program is to train academic fellows who are outstanding clinicians, teachers, and research contributors.
-The clinical educational objective of the training program is to provide fellows with the necessary knowledge, skills and experience to independently manage children and adolescents with medical and surgical gynecologic conditions.
-The fellow will also participate in managing congenital anomalies in children and teens in a multidisciplinary setting through patient care and management conferences.
+The clinical educational objective of the training program is to provide fellows with the necessary knowledge, skills and experience to independently manage children and adolescents with medical and surgical gynecologic conditions, including congenital anomalies.
+The fellow will also participate in managing DSD conditions in children and teens in a multidisciplinary setting through patient care and management conferences.
 The fellow is expected to educate students and residents and to perform clinical or basic research.

 Structure of the fellowship: